 Step Parent Adoption

 In many homes, a loving stepparent may be the only mother or father a child knows and plays a significant and needed role in these children’s lives.
 In some cases, the next step for these families is for the stepparent to legally adopt the child as their own.
-This grants the stepparent legal parental rights and allows them to help make decisions for the child.
+This grants the stepparent legal parental rights.
+It allows the stepparent to help make decisions for the child.
 These adoptions become particularly important should the unexpected occur.
-If something were to happen to the biological parent, legally the child would be given to the other biological parent (even if they are not involved), the next biological relative or even the state, rather than the stepparent who has been a parental figure the child’s entire life.
-That stepparent would not be given custody, parental rights or decision-making authority, and he or she would not be guaranteed any contact with the child.
+If something were to happen to the biological parent, legally the child would be given to the other biological parent (even if they are not involved), the next biological relative or even the State, rather than the stepparent who has been a parental figure the child’s entire life.
+A stepparent who does not adopt his stepchildren would not be able to obtain custody or have any parental rights and he or she would not be guaranteed any contact with the child.

 At FRANCIS & BERRY DOMER, our lawyers advocate for stepparents seeking to adopt their spouses’ children.
 We offer expert guidance in navigating the legal process in obtaining parental rights.